Become a ride leader

 Ride leaders are recognized for their essential services at the annual volunteer recognition party, and through awards and incentives that vary from year to year.

 Ride leaders are awarded a jersey after they have led five rides and promise to lead five more over the next year.
 Only two rides per month count toward the award tally, meaning it takes a minimum of three months consecutive leading to earn a new ride leader jersey.

-In addition to the awards, there is an incentives program which awards entry to Cascade events, complimentary membership and ride leader clothing items to encourage and thank ride leaders.
+In addition to the awards, there is an incentives program which awards entry to Cascade events, complimentary premium membership and ride leader clothing items to encourage and thank ride leaders.
 Ride leaders also meet regularly (3 times per year) for either a happy hour or dinner meeting.
 Ride Leaders are also invited to the annual Cascade volunteer party.